Defra’s Clean Air Strategy

 On the 22nd May the Environment Secretary Michael Gove published a Clean Air Strategy which aims to cut air pollution and save lives, backed up through new primary legislation.
 Here we demystify the strategy and look beyond the misleading headlines.

 The new strategy, which is now out for consultation, is a key part of Defra’s 25 Year Plan to leave our environment in a better state than we found it.
-HETAS, Woodsure and The Stove Industry Alliance have all been consulting with Defra for some time now and once again Defra has clarified they are not looking to ban stoves.
+HETAS and Woodsure have been consulting with Defra for some time now and once again Defra has clarified they are not looking to ban stoves.

 This draft of the Clean Air Strategy outlines ambitions relating to reducing air pollution in the round, making our air healthier to breathe, protecting nature and boosting the economy.
 In this draft strategy, they set a clear direction for future air quality policies and goals.
 The strategy sits alongside three other important UK government strategies: Industrial Strategy, Clean Growth Strategy and the 25 Year Environment Plan.
 The Clean Air Strategy can be viewed in full by clicking here.